kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 - Public Safety Resources: The page provides various resources users can look at to help report crimes or keep them safe.
 - Settings: This page can be used to change the colors in the sidebar to help make the application look nicer.

-Features Working in the Background of the Web Application:
+Features Working in the Background for the Web Application:

 - Live Database Hosted Using AWS: The database is currently hosted on Amazon RDS.
 All calls used to gather data in the application pull data from the tables hosted in the live database.
 - Database Autoscheduler: This uses Amazon Lambda and Amazon EventBridge to automatically schedule updates to the database to add new crimes.
 The code used is in the backend section of the database but does not work if you try to run the Python file since its the code is built to be run using Amazon Lambda.